 - Please make sure that you have a form for each practicim site

 LPC Intern Fees for Supervision

 As your LPC intern supervisor, I am available to you via texts, telephone calls, emails and I am available to consult with you in emergency situations on your intern site.
 The fee for my service is a flat rate of $200 per month and is due at the beginning of each month.
-I accept local checks and no longer accept debit cards or credit cards.
-I am required to meet with you weekly and your weekly rate is $50.00.
-Group fees are $100.00 a month or $25.00 per group meeting.
+I accept local checks and no longer accept debit cards or credit cards.= but do accept Pay Pal.
+I am required to meet with you weekly/4 sessions per month.

 If you need to break down the payments in two separate installments for the month you are allowed to make payments on the 1st and 15th of each month.
 Clinical supervision is an investment in your time and career, take your time, check out the various local supervisor and see what each has to offer.
 You are important and you deserve to have a postive learning experience.

 If your are interested in more about having me for your LPC Intern Supervisor in Corpus Christi , please read about The LPC Intern Agreement.